browserengineering/book/book/styles.md

         return dir + "/" + url
 ```

-Let's put it all together.
-We want to collect CSS rules from each of
-the linked files, and the browser style sheet, into one big list so we
-can apply each of them.
-So let's add them onto the end of the `rules`
+Now the browser can request each linked style sheet and add them onto
-list:
+the `rules` list:

 ``` {.python indent=4}
 def load(self, url):